redwanrant/Advanced-Lane-Lines/writeup_template.md

 #### Here is the image after the perspective transform
 ![alt text][test1warped]

-#### Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+## Identification of lane-lines

 #### Here is the image after the entire pipeline
 ![alt text][test1processed]

 At this point, we want to determine the pixels that make up the left and right line lanes.
 After that we also want to fit a curve to these lines.

 One of these methods makes use of a histogram.
 We use a histogram to determine the peaks on the left and right side of the midpoint.
-We then use a sliding window to get all the points.
-This can all be seen under the fit_lines(img, histogram) function under "Detecting the left and right lanes" in the lane_lines.ipynb
+This is also done with the bottom half of the image.
+We then use a sliding window to get all the points in the lane-lines.
+This can all be seen under the fit_lines(img, histogram) function under "Detecting the left and right lanes" in the lane_lines.ipynb.
+Once we have enough points, we can fit a 2nd degree polynomial to the lines.

+Once we know where the lines are, we do not need to start over and perform a blind search with a histogram.
+We can instead search around in a margin around the previous line position.
+This can be seen in `fit_lines-from_prev` in the notebook.

+A Line class is also used to keep track of the past n fits.
+In this case, I chose to use 10 for n.
+This smooths out the area of interest because we are using an average of the previous fits.
+If we cannot find enough pixels, then we should have a good enough history to keep going on the lane, but at this point we would restart with the histogram method.

 #### Histogram of peaks
 ![alt text][test1histogram]